Link Search Menu Expand Document

 Supplemental reading and materials will be made available

-MKR1000 Arduino and SunFounder electronics kit (both available at the bookstore) or Arduino MKR IoT Bundle (limited supplies available at the bookstore).
-Note that an Arduino other than the MKR1000 will not work for some of the labs.
+Arduino Uno R4 WiFi and SunFounder electronics kit (both available at the bookstore).
+Note that an Arduino other than the R4 Uno will not work for some of the labs.

 Assessments